Forero-Mateo/Stroke_Prediction_and_Inference/Stroke_Data-Mining.md

 test_data <- dummy_data[-trainIndex,]
 ```

-## Model 1: Logistic Regression using a Step AIC algorithm to find the best variables to use.
+## Model 1: Logistic Regression
+A Step AIC algorithm is run to find the best variables to use.
 A prelimiary model using the entire dataset will be used to determine which predictors are statistically relevant to our response then CV will be done with the chosen parameters.

 ``` r
 smote_log_model_1 <- recipe(stroke~., data = dummy_data, seed = 575) %>%